In a Harvard study of selenium, 586 men who developed prostate cancer (CA) during a 13-year follow-up were compared with 577 who were cancer-free.

 In one study, just four Brazil nuts lowered LDL-c cholesterol within 9 hours.
 Four Brazil nuts lowered cholesterol the most after 24 hours, from 85 mg/dl to 65 mg/dl, and cholesterol levels stayed down for 30 days!
 Yes, this study was just 15 people, but wow.
 In contrast, Meta-Sitosterol™ 2.0, a Plant Sterol Complex for Support of Healthy Cholesterol Levels at 2 grams per day, which features the active, preferred form of vitamin B9 or folate (L-5-methyltetrahydrofolate), can be expected to lower cholesterol levels about the same amount.

 That suggests an alternative to starving yourself before getting on the scale, or what to do if you forgot to fast before your low density lipoprotein (LDL or LDL cholesterol) cholesterol test: the nutrition of Brazil nuts!
-I write more about culinary medicine, and how food works in the body as medicine in Healthy Bytes, our weekly free newsletter.
+I’ve written culinary medicine primers, and write weekly about how food works in the body as medicine in Healthy Bytes and Weekly Wows, our weekly free newsletters.

 I’ve also written about Brazil nuts and testosterone in REFUEL (a food, fitness and lifestyle way to get healthy and boost low testosterone with fat loss).
+If you don’t know your testosterone level, there are now reliable home tests for testosterone: I compare eight of them in a recent blog.
 The health benefits of Brazil nuts include higher than average concentrations of the important minerals magnesium, zinc, boron and of course selenium.
 These are all needed for steroid and testosterone synthesis, but eating more Brazil nuts is not necessarily better for you.

 Why?
 Because Selenium can be toxic, if overdone with food or supplements.
 Chinese research shows that taking nearly 5 mg/day of selenium caused hair and nail loss, skin problems, dental disease and neurologic pathology, 100 times the RDI of 55 micrograms/day, which is in 2/3 of a Brazil nut.
 Calories per Brazil nut: approximately 30.